heroku/cnb-builder-images/README.md

 > [!IMPORTANT]
 > These images are experimental and still in active development: [heroku/roadmap#20](https://github.com/heroku/roadmap/issues/20)

-This repository is responsible for building and publishing Heroku's [Cloud Native Buildpacks](https://buildpacks.io) (CNB) builder images.
+This repository is responsible for building and publishing builder images for [Heroku's Cloud Native Buildpacks project](https://github.com/heroku/buildpacks).

 A builder image is a packaged set of buildpacks, base images and a [`lifecycle`](https://github.com/buildpacks/lifecycle) binary that orchestrates the build.
 These builder images use Heroku's [base images](https://github.com/heroku/base-images)